christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 ### Children

-In the Romantic story, children are incidental symbols of mutual love, and (because of their innoscence) are in many ways wiser than studied adults.
+In the Romantic story, children are incidental symbols of mutual love, and (because of their innocence) are in many ways wiser than studied adults.

 In the Classical story, children place the couple under unbearable strains, and can kill the passion that made them possible.